sap-tutorials/btp-dev-guidance/tutorials/build-cap-app/build-cap-app.md

 ## Prerequisites

-You have the SAP Business Application Studio configured.
-See [Set Up SAP Business Application Studio for Development](set-up-bas).
+You have configured the SAP Business Application Studio.
+Follow the steps in the [Set Up SAP Business Application Studio for Development](set-up-bas) tutorial that is part of the [Develop a Full-Stack CAP Application Following SAP BTP Developer’s Guide](https://developers.sap.com/group.cap-application-full-stack.html) tutorial group.

 ### Create a CAP project